alexwlchan/alexwlchan.net/src/_drafts/hard-problems-in-social-media-archiving.md

 Do you save the whole thread, every reply, every linked account?
 How do you prevent scope creep from sucking in everything?

-My personal scrapbook is subject and inconsistent, because the only audience is me.
+My personal scrapbook is subjective and inconsistent, because the only audience is me.
 My "collection policy" is pure vibes -- I save threads I think are interesting; I keep posts that I find moving; I prune replies that are embarrassing or unhelpful.

 Institutions can't be that casual.
 They need durable, defensible rules about where their collection starts and ends.
-On social media -- where every post is context to a larger tangle of conversation -- drawing that boundary is the hardest part.
+On social media -- where every post is context to a larger tangle of conversation -- drawing that boundary is a major challenge.

 ### Private and disappearing content

-Most social media archiving efforts focus on publicly available, long-lasting content.
-This excludes other types of material which make up an ever-growing proportion of social media.
+Social media archiving efforts often concentrate on publicly available, long-lasting content, which excludes other types of material -- even though they make up an ever-growing proportion of social media.
 Two major categories stand out:

 1. Private social media -- direct messages, private accounts, closed groups, paywalled forums.
-2. Ephemeral features -- content that deliberately disappears or expires -- think Snapchat, Instagram Stories, or one-time messages.
+2. Ephemeral features -- content that deliberately disappears or expires.
+    Think Snapchat, Instagram Stories, or one-time messages.

 Collecting this material is difficult.
-Technically, much of it is behind authentication walls or interfaces that most web archiving tools can't reach.
+Technically, it's behind authentication walls or interfaces that most web archiving tools can't reach.
 Ethically, archivists have to be careful not to violate social norms or user expectations -- many people would be surprised if their private or temporary posts were copied to a public, permanent archive.

 It isn't impossible, and I've seen a handful of projects capture private and ephemeral media -- for example, researchers analysing Instagram Stories and their use in political campaigns.